How to Render Chicken Fat (Schmaltz)

-You can use it for a ridiculous amount of things – really anything that requires a little oil for frying.
+You can use rendered chicken fat for so many different things – really anything that requires a little oil for frying.
 Throw a little of this in instead.
 It is a nice thing to have frozen to pull from as you are cooking.

 Once you have amassed a good amount of fat and skin, about 1 pound, place it in a deep saucepan and add enough water to barely cover all of the fat and skin.